29/10/2018How to Rebuild Your Credit After a Consumer Proposal or Bankruptcy

 None of this will do any good if you aren’t staying within a budget and are instead running up credit card debt again.
 The habits you created before you filed for bankruptcy or a consumer proposal will be hard to break, but making new habits and consistently paying your bills every month will make the biggest difference in your credit report.

-Just one of these five ideas tactics will help your credit report in the long run.
-Imagine what would happen if you tried several.
+The road to rebuilding your credit after a consumer proposal or bankruptcy can be a confusing one for many people, but trying just one of these five tactics will help your credit report in the long run.
+Imagine what would happen if you tried several!

 As always, if you have questions, be sure to ask your estate manager or Trustee.